cyber-valley/cvland/pages/cyber valley.md

 -
 - we hope this book will help you build your autonomous community everywhere!
 -
-- with such knowledge
+- ## dive into [[sytech]]: practical philosophy of autonomy -
-	- you can establish very comfortable independent life
+- we hope the knowledge help you establish very comfortable independent life
 - in the most beautiful places on earth
 - at extremely low cost which can be less when price of average car -
 - if you are interested in practical experience we launch [[bootcamp]] training on November 1
 	- 2 week intensive training